Skip to contents

 plot(bio_future_rs)

-If any of the layers show as a single color, and 0, it means that glmnet shrunk them from the model.
+If any of the layers show as a single colour and 0, it means that glmnet shrunk them out of the model.

-Similar to how we differenced the rasters at the two time points above, we can take the absolute difference of the relevant raster layers to see where the largest changes will be.
+Similar to how we differenced the rasters at the two time points above, we can take the absolute difference between the relevant raster layers to see where the largest changes occur.

 difference_rs <- pct_diff(bio_current_rs$RescaledPredictors, bio_future_rs)